SQL Running Total

 SQL > Advanced SQL >

-Displaying running totals is a common request, and there is no straightforward way to do so in SQL.
-The idea for using SQL to display running totals similar to that for displaying rank: first do a self-join, then, list out the results in order.
+Calculating the running total without the window function requires us to first do a self-join, then list out the results in order.
+This is similar to finding a rank without using the window function.
 Where as finding the rank requires doing a count on the number of records that's listed ahead of (and including) the record of interest, finding the running total requires summing the values for the records that's listed ahead of (and including) the record of interest.

 Let's use an example to illustrate.
 Say we have the following table,